Manual Index

 This can easily be fixed by sliding the button to the "off" position.
 After you've done that, you should be able to go back to the View Appointment window in PSYBooks Mobile and start the video session.
 If you're not sure how to check the popup blocker settings in the browser you're using on your phone, try Googling it, including the name of the browser you're using, plus your phone type and version, for example: Chrome popup blocker Android 10.

-- Safe Driving Mode
+4. Safe Driving Mode

 Another screen you might get is something similar to the one below:

-In this situation, the phone has detected the kind of motion to make it think you might be driving, so even though Zoom has opened and you're IN the chat (you can tell by the speaker icon on the left and the red "End" button on the right), it's in Safe Driving Mode, i.e., you can't see yourself or your client and your microphone is muted.
+In this situation, the phone has detected a motion to make it think you might be driving, so even though Zoom has opened and you're IN the chat (you can tell by the speaker icon on the left and the red "End" button on the right), it's in Safe Driving Mode, i.e., you can't see yourself or your client and your microphone is muted.
 Notice the two dots at the very bottom (outlined in orange).
 When you see dots at the bottom of a phone screen, it indicates that you should be able to swipe left or right and see other screens.
 In the situation above, swiping left produced this screen:

 This still isn't the screen we want, however, if you click anywhere on this screen, it should open to the regular video layout you're accustomed to where you can see both yourself and your patient and be able to conduct your session.